Self-Interacting Dark Matter with Mass Segregation: A Unified Explanation of Dwarf Cores and Small-Scale Lenses: 2. A two-component SIDM model with mass segregation

-{\it A two-component SIDM model with mass segregation---} To incorporate mass segregation, we consider a two-component SIDM model in which the heavier species, $\chi_H$, has mass $m_H = 3 m_L$, with $\chi_L$ denoting the lighter component.
+Two-component dark matter models naturally emerge in many particle models, such as those that mirror the asymmetries of the baryonic sector, where protons and electrons are stable and interact with each other~\cite{Kaplan:2009ag,Bansal:2022qbi,Petraki:2011mv,Yang:2025dgl}.
+To incorporate mass segregation, we consider a two-component SIDM model in which the heavier species, $\chi_{\rm H}$, has mass $m_{\rm H} = 3 m_{\rm L}$, with $\chi_{\rm L}$ denoting the lighter component.
 We assume equal number densities and identical initial spatial distributions for both species.
 We introduce a model, \texttt{SIDM2v}, featuring velocity-dependent interactions for both identical (intra-species) and distinguishable (inter-species) scatterings.
 While both cross sections decrease with velocity, the inter-species interaction dominates at high velocities ($V_{\rm max} \gtrsim 200~\mathrm{km/s}$).
 Specifically, we adopt the Møller and Rutherford parametrizations for identical and distinguishable particle scatterings, following equations in Refs.~\cite{Yang:2025dgl,yang220503392}.
-The intra-species interaction is characterized by $\sigma_0/m_H = 6.89~\rm cm^2/g$ and a velocity scale $w = 275~\rm km/s$ (denoted $w_1$), while the inter-species interaction uses $\sigma_0/m_H = 1.125~\rm cm^2/g$ and $w = 2200~\rm km/s$.
-We assume that the same particle mediates all intra-species interactions, so that the $\chi_L-\chi_L$ interaction shares the same $\sigma_0$, with a velocity scale $w=(m_H/m_L)w_1$.
+The intra-species interaction is characterized by $\sigma_0/m_{\rm H} = 6.89~\rm cm^2/g$ and a velocity scale $w = 275~\rm km/s$ (denoted $w_{\rm H}$), while the inter-species interaction uses $\sigma_0/m_{\rm H} = 1.125~\rm cm^2/g$ and $w = 2200~\rm km/s$.
+We assume that the same particle mediates all intra-species interactions, so that the $\chi_{\rm L}-\chi_{\rm L}$ interaction shares the same $\sigma_0$, with a velocity scale $w=(m_{\rm H}/m_{\rm L})w_{\rm H}$.